Hagoodkk/Projects/Algorithm Analysis Homework Example/readme.txt

 This is a program completed for CMSC 401 - Algorithm Analysis w/ Advanced Data Structures.

-It takes the file cities.csv, which contains city coordinates, adds each to a personally constructed Hash Table, then allows the user to look up information pertaining to them.
+It takes as a command line argument the file cities.csv, which contains city coordinates, adds each to a personally constructed Hash Table, then allows the user to look up information pertaining to them.

 Commands:
 retrieve cityName